Documents to help you prepare to migrate your Atlassian Server products.

 In this guide, we'll outline how to conduct a test migration for Jira or Confluence, including best practices and what to test for.

 Before you begin

-Choose your migration method: There are a number of methods to move to cloud.
-Before testing, you'll need to compare methods and choose the one that's best for you.
+Choose your migration method: There are a number of Cloud migration methods.
+Before testing, you'll need to compare these and choose the one that's best for you.

 Complete any prerequisite steps: Once you've chosen a method, review the documentation to ensure there aren't any prerequisite steps you need to complete before testing.

 We’ve been rolling out changes that may affect your migration experience.
 From your organization at admin.atlassian.com, if the Users list and Groups list are under the Directory tab, you have the improved user management experience.
 This means that the users and groups across sites will be merged under the organization.
 Read more about how groups and permissions are migrated.
 If you have any concerns, contact support.